jimz011/homekit-infused/docs/addons/title-text-card.md

           entity: light.livingroom_lamp_3
 ```
 Vertical stacks will render from top to bottom, horizontal-stacks from left to right.
 In this example the vertical-stack is the 'parent'.
 It will render the title-text-card as it's first card, the second card is a horizontal-stack (which has 3 buttons in it).
 Since the buttons are placed inside the horizontal-stack the buttons will be stacked next to each other horizontally.

+### Layout card and horizontal/vertical stacks
+I know the HA documentation has this perfectly explained already, but to make it easier on you I will try to explain in more detail [here](../addons/stacks.md)